5 Ways to Reach the Summit of Pikes Peak

 Difficulty: Easy | Time: 4 hours

-You can schedule your tour with Adventures Out West throughout the year.
+You can schedule your tour with Adventures Out West year-round.
 The outfitter does offer winter rides, which is a great time to let someone else take the wheel.
-Ask them about packages — Adventures Out West also provides hot air balloon rides, zip line tours and other fun activities.
+Ask them about packages — Adventures Out West also offers hot-air balloon rides, zip-line tours, and other fun activities.

 The way you choose to summit Pikes Peak is up to you!
 If that means a day-long hike to the summit and back, we salute you.
 If it means chilling in a train with a cup of hot cocoa, that’s just fine, too.
 However you make it to the top, we hope the experience is a memorable and meaningful part of your Colorado adventure.